THINGS TO DO IN BACALAR & HOW TO VISIT RESPONSIBLY

 A small humble eco-friendly place with cozy tents, Wi-Fi, clean bathrooms, and very helpful owners.
 It also includes a solid breakfast!

+It’s a beautiful hotel!
 One of the best eco-friendly options in Bacalar.
 They have an ecological pool, rainwater collection, lights on sensors, and an evapotranspiration tank that treats wastewater properly.
-Not to mention it’s a beautiful hotel!

 We hope this post helps you find things to do in Bacalar and encourages you to consider your impact.
 We believe that when we educate ourselves more about the places we travel to, the result of our trips can be a net positive!

-Had you heard of Bacalar before this post?
+Had you heard of Bacalar before?
 What are your thoughts on visiting sensitive areas?